FedeWade/Restaurant_Database/README.md

 # Restaurant_Database

-SQL relational database project developed with MySQL.
+The aim of the project is to develop a SQL relational database with MySQL to help managing a restaurant.

+Full report and documentation for this project: "Le Tegnue - Ristorante.pdf".